behroozbc/Seminar-KG-Hosting/pages/relational-databases.md

 1. Adding new properties and classes is cumbersome as the schema must be recompiled.

-2.  the level of normalization is not enough to handle multivalued properties as they lead to repetitions of tuples for each value of a property.
+2. The level of normalization is not enough to handle multivalued properties as they lead to repeat of tuples for each value of a property.

-    - a hotel has multiple descriptions, we would need to create another tuple for the same hotel with a different description but repetitive values for all other columns.
+    - A hotel has multiple descriptions, we would need to create another tuple for the same hotel with a different description but repetitive values for all other columns.
 </v-clicks>
 ---
 layout: two-cols